-After TV News, I decided to get back to my roots in photography.
+After TV News, I decided to return to my photography roots.
 I also have always had a love of architecture, mainly residential homes.
-I got to design the layout of my parent's kitchen when they remodeled their home while I was still in junior high and remodeled several of my homes over the years.
-Plus the many news facilities and broadcast studios I designed.
+I got to design my parent's kitchen layout when they remodeled their home while I was still in junior high, and I remodeled several of my homes over the years.
+Plus, the many news facilities and broadcast studios I designed.
 So I combined those two loves and started Waterman Multimedia.
 By the way, Waterman is one of my middle names.
-Every home has a story, and I'm uniquely qualified to tell those stories, I bring an extra level to my photography that I believe no one else can match.
+Every home has a story, and I'm uniquely qualified to tell those stories; I bring an extra level to my photography that I believe no one else can match.